esphome/esphome-docs/index.rst

 Sensor Components
 -----------------

 Sensors have been split into categories.
-If a sensors fits into more than one categoey, it will be listed multiple times.
+If a sensor fits into more than one category, it will be listed multiple times.

 Core / Internal
 ***************